-- The family's application date must place the family at the top of the HCV Waiting List; - The family must meet the eligibility requirements for the HCV program; - The family has satisfied the initial one-year term of their Mod Rehab lease or the term of the HAP contract, whichever is shorter; - Unless the landlord and the family have mutually agreed to rescind the Mod Rehab lease (only during the first twelve months of lease). - The family must request, in writing, transfer to the HCV program; - The family must give the landlord a written 30-day notice, or be released from the lease; and - The family must not have adverse program actions pending against them and must not owe any money to any PHA including Commerce.
+- The family's application date must place the family at the top of the HCV Waiting List; - The family must meet the eligibility requirements for the HCV program; - The family has satisfied the initial one-year term of their Mod Rehab lease or the term of the HAP contract, whichever is shorter; - Unless the landlord and the family have mutually agreed to rescind the Mod Rehab lease (only during the first twelve months of lease). - The family must request, in writing, transfer to the HCV program; - The family must give the landlord a written 30-day notice, or be released from the lease; - The family must not have adverse program actions pending against them and must not owe any money to any PHA including Commerce.

-If EHV applications and/or referrals are being accepted, EHV applications are placed on to an EHV only Waiting List and organized by the date and time of the referral from the Continuum of Care (CoC) or Coordinated Entry (CE) agency.
+EHV applications are placed on to an EHV only Waiting List and organized by the date and time of the referral from the Continuum of Care (CoC) or Coordinated Entry (CE) agency.
 EHV applicants can be on both the HCV and EHV Waiting Lists.
 For further information regarding the EHV program and its Waiting List, see Chapter 20.
+EHV Applications are now closed.